Zahgrom34/Zahgrom34/README.md

 ---
 📫 Wanna collab, challenge my stack or share your knowledge?
 Hit me up on [GitHub Discussions](https://github.com/Zahgrom34) or Discord - @zahcoder34.

+**P.S.** I’m also interested in **C# and game development** — from Unity scripting to building narrative-rich games.
+If you're into AI x gamedev fusion, we're already friends 👾